dimitrovmartin/SoftUni-Projects/README.md

 # SoftUni-Projects
-Exercises, Homeworks, Exams and Projects from SoftUni C# Track
+Exercises, Homeworks, Exams and Projects from SoftUni